-Bazbaeux Pizza For years, serious pizza discussion in Indianapolis began and ended with Bazbeaux Pizza.
+For years, serious pizza discussion in Indianapolis began and ended with Bazbeaux Pizza.
 The gourmet pizza restaurant opened in the Broad Ripple neighborhood in 1986, and for twenty consecutive years it held the title as the best pizza in the city according to Indianapolis Monthly.
 It did this by offering a truly astonishing range of unique toppings and combinations.
 There are over 17 "regular toppings" and 37 "exotic toppings," which could create a nearly limitless combination of pizzas.
 For those who need help, there are also 23 specialty pizzas that do that work for you.
-Unfortunately, our own Daniel Zemans left a little less than impressed on a recent visit.
+Unfortunately, our own Daniel Zemans was a little less than impressed.
 What was the problem?

 Normally, when I have a pizza with good cheese, good sauce and decent to good toppings, I'm one happy little boy.
 But the crust at Bazbeaux's was a massive disappointment.
 Anyone who reads my weekly missives with any regularity knows that I am pretty forgiving with crusts.
 I've had multiple pizzas that I think are delicious despite having decidedly unremarkable crusts that seem to serve little function beyond being edible plates.
 The problem with Bazbeaux's crust is not just that it has the texture and flavor of an over-toasted piece of store-bought white bread, it's that it was so thick.
 Not close to deep dish thick, but still thicker than a standard thin crust.

 There is absolutely no doubt that Bazbaeux's helped keep Indianapolis out of the pizza dark ages back in the 80's, but right now it seems to be caught behind some of the more exciting new openings, especially the one that ended its winning streak.